Updated: April 12th, 2026

 Choose better household products

 There are so many great, natural options for cleaning and personal care – and a lot of them are a lot less expensive than commercial products!
 Baking soda and vinegar are the two top ingredients for creating cleaning products and detergent that won’t add to your toxic load.
-If you prefer commercial products, check the Environmental Working Group’s Guide to Healthy Cleaning for the best options.
+If you prefer commercial products, check the Environmental Working Group’s (EWG) Guide to Healthy Cleaning for the best options.
 Their website also offers valuable tips on what to look for when reading labels and selecting products.

-Move towards healthier lifestyle habits
+Take baby steps towards healthier lifestyle habits

 The best way to combat the impact of trauma and toxicity is to lead the healthiest life possible.
 That includes breaking bad habits, such as smoking cigarettes, drinking too much alcohol, and eating poorly.